Tuesday, May 21, 2024

 Hey crew, thanks, but get your heads out of your asses!

-In 1968 and 1969 Communist China, there was no tenure, as there is none today, at least not something we could recognize or with which we could draw inspiration.
+In 1968 and 1969 Communist China, there was no tenure, as there is none today, at least not something we could recognize or from which we could draw inspiration.
 You know what else there was none of during this time, universities and colleges.

 📣 📣 📣 📣